sky712345678/TimeMaster/README.md

 # TimeMaster
 This is a project for Database System course at NCKU
+To read this in HackMD, go to: https://hackmd.io/@zewunwang/Sy-qZ3P_d

 ## Prerequisites ##
 #### Create a virtual environment ####